ArnavS59/NoteKeeper/README.md

 # NoteKeeper

-Who doesn't love their own notekeeper.
+Who doesn't love their own To-do List app.
-Organize notes with high medium and low priority.
 SQL lite database plugin used.
+Documentation for the app on Medium.

 ## Getting Started